 growing biomass (wood and crops) for energy production

-Change must start now.
-It should be completed within 10 years.
-It will be achieved by encouraging and supporting people to be good stewards of the land.
+Change must start now and should be nearing completion in 10 years time.
+This will be achieved by encouraging and supporting people to be good stewards of the land.

 LD402 Peatlands must be restored as quickly as possible to a near natural condition.
 Rewetting of lowland farmland on peat must take precedence over upland peat, and begin immediately.
 Tree planting on peatland is unviable and must stop (and all existing forestry removed).
 This will be achieved primarily through land management investment and support.
 (See also CC014, FA206, FA301, WH101&102).